Eric S. Rosengren: Early life and education

 Rosengren was born in Ridgewood, New Jersey, the grandson of a Swedish immigrant.
 He graduated summa cum laude from Colby College with a B.A. and highest honors in economics.
-He then spent one year in Australia as a Thomas Watson Fellow.
+He then spent one year in Melbourne, Australia as a Thomas Watson Fellow.
 Following his year in Australia, he went to the University of Wisconsin, Madison, where he earned an M.S. in economics in 1984 and a Ph.D. in economics in 1986.

 Career

 Rosengren has held senior positions within the Federal Reserve in both the research and bank supervision functions.
 He joined the Federal Reserve Bank of Boston in 1985 as an economist in the Research Department.
 He was promoted to Assistant Vice President in 1989 and to Vice President in 1991 as head of the Banking and Monetary Policy section of the Research Department.
 In 2000, he was named Senior Vice President and head of the Supervision and Regulation Department.
 He assumed the additional title of Chief Discount Officer in 2003, and in 2005, he was named Executive Vice President.
 While in the bank supervision function, he obtained significant domestic and international regulatory experience related to the Basel II Capital Accord.

 In his work as an economist, Rosengren has made the link between financial problems and the real economy a focus of his research, and he has published extensively on macroeconomics, international banking, bank supervision, and risk management.
-He has been an author on over 100 articles and papers on economics and finance, including articles in many of the top economics and finance journals.
+He has been an author on over 100 articles and papers on economics and finance, including articles top economics and finance journals.

-He has led a number of efforts to expand the Boston Fed's outreach and impact on low- and moderate-income communities – among them hosting sizable foreclosure-prevention workshops for New England residents during the Great Recession, and running a competition for postindustrial New England communities to develop cross-sector collaboration and ultimately help improve the lives of lower-income residents.
+As President and CEO of the Federal Reserve, Rosengren supported a number of efforts to expand the Boston Fed's outreach and impact on low- and moderate-income communities - including hosting foreclosure-prevention workshops for New England residents during the Great Recession, and running a competition for postindustrial New England communities to develop cross-sector collaboration and ultimately help improve the lives of lower-income residents.

-In early September 2021, a financial disclosure form showed that Rosengren had conducted trades in the tens of thousands of dollars in individual stocks, including Pfizer, Chevron and AT&T.
+Rosengren also supported the Main Street Lending Program, which loaned to small and medium-sized businesses during the pandemic, as well as the Money Market Mutual Fund Liquidity Facility, which provided loans to money market funds over the first thee months of the pandemic.

+Rosengren is a visiting professor at the MIT Golub Center for Finance and Policy where he is involved in the Institute's central bank digital currency research collaboration with the Boston Fed.